 Every six months or so I wash, wax and detail the RV.
-Occasionally between this it may get a quick wash if it gets very dirty or dusty, usually after a couple big rainy drives or a desert windstorm.
-Below you will learn the methods, tools and products I use to carry out the task.
+Occasionally between, it may get a quick wash if it gets very dirty or dusty, usually after a couple of rainy drives or a desert windstorm.
+Below you will learn the methods, tools, and products I use to carry out the task.

 Up on the Roof